lessonxmk/head_fusion/README.md

 To conduct noise experiments, please use train_noise.py(for influence of noise intensity and offset) and train_additional_noise.py(for data augmentation)

-The original experiment results have been upload in the folder 'noise_experiments'
+The original experiment results have been upload in the folder 'noise_experiment'